nynana233/GOTlin/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS.
+# GOTlin — Kotlin Multiplatform SDK for An API of Ice And Fire

+A production-ready **KMP-first Android SDK** for [An API of Ice And Fire](https://anapioficeandfire.com/), targeting Android and iOS.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: